 For example, let’s say your spouse needs cash to pay off debt or cover burial costs.
 However, you can’t afford a high monthly premium.
 In that case, a term life policy may make the most sense.
 On the other hand, if you want to broaden your investments, a universal or variable life policy may offer the returns you’re looking for.

-- Knowing your insurance needs isn’t easy, but you can get help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Knowing your insurance needs isn’t easy, but you can get help with a financial advisor.
+Finding a financial advisor who fits your needs doesn’t have to be hard.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - SmartAsset also has a tool to clue you in to how much life insurance you need.